-According to the WordCamp site, there are currectly over 75 million sites that use WordPress.
+According to the WordCamp site, there are currently over 75 million sites that use WordPress.
 While no one actually has the actual number of attacks.
-The WordFence plugin has been downloaded over 180 million times and protects 4 million WordPress wordsites.
-According to their users experience there are 2800 malicious login attemts per second against WordFence customers.
+The WordFence plugin has been downloaded over 180 million times and protects 4 million WordPress websites.

 2021 WordPress Plugin Attacks

 Are you using any of the following plugins